 In recent years, print directories face competition from online directories.
-Top online directories primarily include search engines (such as Google and Yahoo!) and business listings (such as Yelp and TripAdvisor).
+Top online directories primarily include search engines (such as Google and Yahoo!) and business listings

+(such as Yelp and TripAdvisor).
 Established publishers with print directories also introduce online directories (such as yellowpages.com or dexknows.com), though consumers use these sites to a lesser extent compared to other online alternatives (Abramyk, 2016).

 Industry observers, some of whom are employed by Yellow Pages publishers, generate some interesting statistics about the industry, which we summarize here.
 Printed Yellow Pages directories generated revenues of \$14 billion in 2004.
 In 2004, 80 percent of online shoppers indicated referring to the print Yellow Pages in the past thirty days.
 According to the Local Search Association in 2017, 40% of Americans consult at least one print Yellow Pages once a year (Kadet, 2016).
 While the Internet currently may be the first destination for consumers that are searching for new product and services, the print Yellow Pages directory is the second or third destination in over 50% of cases (Lewis, 2011).
+However, Kadet (2016) reports significant declines in the industry, especially in recent years.

 Most publishers produce directories yearly and distribute them for free to consumers.
+Prices are thus for a year of advertising.
+Although directory publishers often also provide online directories, listing there is typically a separate price.
 Consumers who are older, live in rural areas, or are "ready to spend on a service" tend to rely relatively more on printed Yellow Pages rather than online directories.
-This is not surprising, since consumers who are older may be more accustomed to using the printed Yellow Pages to locate a service, and consumers who live in rural areas may have "less reliable internet access" (Ginsberg, 2017).
+This is not surprising, since consumers who are older may be more accustomed to using the printed Yellow Pages to locate a service, and consumers who live in rural areas may have "less reliable Internet access" (Ginsberg, 2017).
 The top 50 most used Yellow Pages categories comprise mostly of "service-oriented businesses where consumers are likely making instantaneous buying decisions-everything from roofing and HVAC to pest control, pet grooming and child care," and only 20 percent of the top listings consisted of retail businesses like grocers, lumber yards and sporting goods stores (Morrison, 2010).